gkowal/Particle-Acceleration-tutorial/README.md

 Initial steps:
 - go to `./00_paccel code/`,
 - call `make clean` in the terminal,
-- make sure the line `TEST=` in make.config is set to `WAVE`,
+- make sure the line `TEST=` in `make.config` is set to `WAVE`,
 - compile the code: `make`,
-- copy the executable file `paccel.x` to directory `../01_Buniform/`: `cp ./paccel.x ../01_Buniform/`,
+- copy the executable file `paccel.x` to directory `../01_Buniform/`, i.e. `cp ./paccel.x ../01_Buniform/`,
-- go to directory `../01_Buniform/`: `cd  ../01_Buniform/`.
+- go to directory `../01_Buniform/`, i.e. `cd  ../01_Buniform/`.

 The are a few runtime parameters which can be changed in the file `params.in`:
 - `ptype = 'p'` or `ptype = 'e'` for proton or electron, respectively,
 - `xc`, `yc`, `zc` - the initial particle position,
-- `vpar` and `vper` for the parallel and perpendicular component with respect to the direction of the local field, respectively,
+- `vpar` and `vper` for the parallel and perpendicular component with respect to the direction of the local field, respectively, in units of the speed of light, c,
 - `bini` - the strength of the magnetic field.

+**Task to do**: Change some of these parameters and visualize the particle trajectory.
+- Determine the Larmor radius and gyroradius after each modification using the data from file `./output.dat`.
+- Using the code output determine the unit conversion necessary to express all results in physical units.

-In order to visualize the trajectory, energy or velocity components (parallel and perpendicular to the local field) you can use provided [GNUPlot](http://www.gnuplot.info/) scripts: `plot_trajectory.gpl`, `plot_energy.gpl`, `plot_velocity.gpl`
+In order to visualize the trajectory, energy or velocity components (parallel and perpendicular to the local field) you can use provided [GNUPlot](http://www.gnuplot.info/) scripts: `plot_trajectory.gpl`, `plot_energy.gpl`, `plot_velocity.gpl`.

-**Task to do**: change some of these parameters and visualize the particle trajectory.
-Determine the Larmor radius in each case using the data from file `./output.dat`.

 ## Tutorial 2 - Proton motion in a non-uniform magnetic field.
-Magnetic mirror.
+Magnetic mirror case.

 In this tutorial we integrate and visualize motion of a proton in magnetic field which has a varying curvature.
-As the results, the particle is trapped bouncing back and forth.
+In the result, the particle is trapped bouncing back and forth.
 This effect is called **magnetic mirror** or **magnetic bottle**.

 Initial steps:
 - go to `./00_paccel code/`,